yuvalmGS/gigaspaces-wiki-jekyll/xap97/command-line-interface-(cli)-security.markdown

 The CLI **`space`** commands are basically all the same.
 They require that the user has sufficient privileges to perform operations on the data.

+{% info %}
-{% infosign %} Note that the login is being performed against the Space; It doesn't matter if the GSM or GSC are secured.
+Note that the login is being performed against the Space; It doesn't matter if the GSM or GSC are secured.
 The login credentials should reflect the operations being performed on the service.
+{%endinfo%}

 For example, for the **`space clean`** command, the user _(uuu/ppp)_ needs **`Alter`** privileges.